 Comprehensive insurance coverage

-ConsBorrowell’s Take The Platinum Card from American Express has the highest annual fee of any card on our list, but its list of rewards and benefits is impressive.
+The Platinum Card from American Express has the highest annual fee of any card on our list, but its rewards and benefits are impressive.
 In addition to earning valuable American Express membership points, cardholders can receive $400 in annual travel and dining credits, as well as 10 types of travel insurance and protections.
-Note that this is a charge card, so you are expected to pay the balance in full each month.
+Note that this is a charge card, so you are expected to pay the full balance each month.

 Best Travel Card for Frequent WestJet Flyers